HarleyCoops/smolThinker-.5B/ReadMe.md

 ## Overview

 So what is the smallest language model that can be trained on how specific of a math problem?
 This is the first deployed version of the Open-R1-Math-220k dataset fine-tuned on the Qwen 2.5 0.5B distilled version.

 This project demonstrates a 2% trained version of a small language model (0.5B parameters) on the Open-R1-Math-220k dataset.
 Building on the Qwen 2.5 0.5B distilled version, I've fine-tuned the model on a subset of the data to explore how effectively a small model can learn mathematical reasoning.
 This is proof of concept for efficient fine-tuning with limited computational resources.
 I will train this over the next two days and see how far I get.

 The setup is simple.
-You need a colap pro account with A100 GPU access.
+You need a Colab Pro account with A100 GPU access.
 You need 40 GB to train this model.
 Run each cell, and eventually publish the fully trained model to your HuggingFace account.
 The python script can be used to call back to your model for inference, through the terminal.

 You can then deploy with HF inference to set up api calls to your endpoint.

 ## Project Goals

-- **Enhanced Reasoning:** Enable the model to perform complex mathematical reasoning using chain-of-thought processes.
+- **Enhanced Mathematical Reasoning:** Enable the model to perform complex mathematical reasoning using chain-of-thought processes with the Open-R1-Math-220k dataset.
-- **Data Leverage:** Utilize the larger Open-R1-Math-220k dataset (220k examples) to further fine-tune and improve model performance.
-- **Efficient Fine-Tuning:** Continue fine-tuning from an already distilled model to retain learned knowledge while pushing reasoning capabilities further.
+- **Efficient Small Model Training:** Explore the capabilities of a 0.5B parameter model on focused mathematical tasks.
+- **Scalable Training Process:** Document the training process from 2% to full dataset training.
-- **SmolAgent Integration:** Integrate with the HuggingFace SmolAgent class, ensuring the refined model seamlessly interacts with smolagent pipelines.
+- **SmolAgent Integration:** Integrate with the HuggingFace SmolAgent class for seamless deployment and inference.

 ## Workflow and Implementation Steps

 ### 1. Access and Load the Dataset

 - **Dataset Information:**
-  Confirm the full identifier on Hugging Face (assumed here as `open-r1-math-220k`).
+  The Open-R1-Math-220k dataset is available on Hugging Face as `open-r1-math-220k`.

 - **Loading the Dataset:**
-  Utilize the Hugging Face `datasets` library to load the dataset and inspect its structure.

   ```python
   from datasets import load_dataset